-It is an important component in building a career but in a situation where social distancing matters, how to network effectively?
+It’s an important component in building a career but in a situation where social distancing matters, how to network effectively?
 Initiating conversations and establishing relationships with people who have their own set of struggles can be a daunting task.

 - Determine your networking goals – Reflect on the purpose of why you are networking in the first place.
 Maybe you’d like to connect to someone who is knowledgeable about a certain field so you know what skills you need to develop.
 Identifying your goals helps you become strategic with networking.

-- Define networking and how you can bring value to the other person – Networking isn’t about you.
+- Define networking and how you can bring value to the other party – Networking isn’t about you.
 It’s about communicating with other people in a two-way street.
 Ask yourself what ideas and thoughts you can provide to others.
 Be genuinely curious and interested in other people and ask them questions that you need answers to.

 Networking gives you a scoop of the industry you are in or interested in.
 Your connections can provide more value and opportunities than any other job posting or shared article out there.
 Be less transactional and be more conversational.
 Show interest in what other people do and why you want to connect with them.
-Make sure to use this tactic wisely and effectively.

 Related article: How ‘Smart Networking’ can make your career (and life) easier

 Career reinvention in essence can be about changing your career story.
 It’s not about fixing something moving forward but it’s about assessing what you have done so far and how you want to change it.
-Your current career story may say something you’re no longer interested to be defined.
+Your current career story may say something you’re no longer interested in to be defined.
 And now is the best time to re-write it to something you are truly passionate about.